Do US Citizens Need a Visa for Europe? ETIAS is Coming in 2026

 Once in effect, Americans will need one additional approval to enter countries in the European Union.
 To visit, you'll have to apply for approval under the European Travel Information and Authorization System (ETIAS).
 You will apply online, and the authorization, which will be linked to your passport, will account for short-term stays, including up to 90 days in a 180-day period.

-This had been planned to be in effect in 2024, but ETIAS has been repeatedly delayed.
-As of March 2025, ETIAS isn't scheduled to start until the last quarter of 2026, and the EU has said they will provide a specific start date "several months prior to its launch."
+This was originally planned to take effect in 2024, but ETIAS has been repeatedly delayed.
+Now, ETIAS isn't scheduled to start until the last quarter of 2026, and the EU has said they will provide a specific start date "several months prior to its launch."

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.